Exponential $f(R)$ cosmology with massive neutrinos as a dynamical dark energy framework: Observational datasets

 and covariance

 To perform a fully rigorous analysis of the CMB dataset, one should derive the parameters $z_\ast$ and $r_\ast$ through a prior analysis.
-However, since we assume that the exponential $f(R)$ gravity reproduces exactly $\Lambda$CDM at high redshift, we keep fixed $z_\ast = 1089$, and we used the formula\footnote{This formula has been computed for the case of fixed neutrino mass, but it can be shown that a variation of the latter does not produce relevant changes in the constant of proportionality.} for $r_\ast = r_d/1.01841$ from \cite{Hu_1996}. \end{itemize}
+However, since we assume that the exponential $f(R)$ gravity reproduces exactly $\Lambda$CDM at high redshift, we keep fixed $z_\ast = 1089$, and we used the formula\footnote{This formula has been computed for the case of fixed neutrino mass, but it can be shown that a variation of the latter does not produce relevant changes in the constant of proportionality.} for $r_\ast = r_d/1.01841$ from \cite{Hu_1996}. \\ We stress that this compressed CMB likelihood is based on the acoustic scale $\theta_*$ and the physical baryon and cold dark matter densities, which are primarily sensitive to the background expansion history.
+As a consequence, this likelihood does not probe the CMB power spectra directly, and therefore does not require a perturbative treatment of the neutrino sector.
+Similarly, the BAO measurements constrain the comoving sound horizon and angular diameter distances, which are determined by the background evolution.
+The effect of massive neutrinos on the growth of structure and the CMB anisotropies, while important for full-shape analyses, is therefore not directly probed by our dataset combination. \end{itemize}